Exemption Guide

 What is the agricultural exemption?

-- Degree of intensity.
 Your agricultural activity must be typical for the area.
-Running 2 cattle on 50 acres in a county where the standard is 1 cow per 10 acres won't cut it.
+Running 2 cattle on 50 acres where the standard is 1 per 10 won't cut it.

 How to apply